SpellarBot/learnjava/effectivejava/README_EffectiveJava.md

 **DisAdvantages:**
 * if you give only static constructors, and no public or default constructor, the class can't be sub-classed.
-* static method constructors are not readily distuiguishable from other methods.
+* static method constructors are not readily distinguishable from other methods.

 few factory methods one can implement:
 * valueof - returns an instance that has, loosely speaking, the same value as its parameters.
 * of - same as valueof
 * getInstance - returns an instance that is described by the parameters but cannot be said to have the same value.
-* newInstance - gaurantees new instance.
+* newInstance - guarantees new instance.
 * getType - like getInstance but when factory method is in different class.
 * newType - like newInstance